CyberGA/web.payclik/README.md

 - <img src="https://github.com/CyberGA/allassets/blob/master/request.png?raw=true" width="500">

-- Share or display the generated QR to your client or customer
+- Share or display the generated QR to your client or customer or copy the payment url and send to client
-- Customer scan QR code
+- Customer scan QR code or click on the payment url sent
 - <img src="https://github.com/CyberGA/allassets/blob/master/scan.png?raw=true" height="500">

 - Customer can confirm payment or cancel payment